Video game conversion

 In video gaming parlance, a conversion is the production of a game on one computer or console that was originally written for another system.
+The general software term for this is porting.
 Over the years, video game conversion has taken form in a number of different ways, both in their style and the method in which they were converted.

-In the arcade video game industry, the term conversion has a different usage, in reference to game conversion kits for arcade cabinets.
+In the arcade video game industry, the term conversion has a different meaning, referring to game conversion kits for arcade cabinets.

 Types of conversions

 Direct conversions

 Direct conversions, also referred to as "straight conversions", are conversions in which the source code of the original game is used with relatively few modifications.
 Direct conversions were fairly rare until the second half of the 1990s.
 In the case of arcade conversions, this was because arcade systems were usually much more advanced than their contemporary home-based systems, which thus could not accurately recreate the speed, graphics, audio, and in some cases even the gameplay algorithms of arcade games.
 In the case of personal computer conversions, most games pre-1995 were produced in assembly language, and source-based conversions could not be reproduced on systems with other processors, rendering the original source code useless.
 Also, while most third-party developers had access to the original graphics and audio, they could not be faithfully reproduced on older home computers such as the ZX Spectrum and developers were forced to recreate the graphics and audio from scratch.

 In the early 2000s, source-based conversions of games became more feasible and one-to-one pixel perfect conversions became commonplace.